WATER, COLOUR AND LIFE ON EARTH

 Watercolours and words for a planet under siege

-The watercolour is by its nature light and precarious, sensitive to changes in temperature, light and humidity, showing that what an artist produces with this technique exists as in a microcosm.
+The watercolour is by nature light and precarious, sensitive to changes in temperature, light and humidity, showing that what an artist produces with this technique exists as inside a microcosm.
 The watercolour pigments, originally derived from rocks and other natural elements, are directly related to the elements of the Earth.
-Water, as the central element of this pictorial technique, flows on the artist’s paper as a stream or a drop of water would do, or as a tide rises between shores, rocks and beaches.
-This microcosm requires special attention from the artist and, like the Earth itself, possesses a particular fragility.
+Water, as the central element of this pictorial technique, flows on the artist’s paper as would a stream or a drop of water, or as a tide rises between banks, rocks and beaches.
+This microcosm requires special attention on the part of the artist and, like the Earth itself, has its own particular fragility.

 The 28 works on display highlight not only the close connection of the watercolour with its constituent elements, but also the importance of the artistic gesture when it reflects the subtle functioning of our cosmos.
 Seen from this metaphorical perspective, the watercolour asks us to reflect on the destruction of the harmony of our planet, and asks artists to consider their aesthetic and moral vision on the preservation of terrestrial habitats and on the heritage of our planet Earth.

 Richard Bolton; Francisco Castro; Silvia De Bastiani; Ottorino De Lucchi; Franco Dugo; David Firmstone; Piet Lap; Marian Leven; Doug Lew; Angus McEwan; Will Maclean; Barbara Nechis; David Parfitt; Ugo Riva; Salvo Scafiti; Thomas Schaller; Tony Smibert; Keiko Tanabe; Pierantonio Tanzola; Naomi Tydeman; Deborah Walker; Joseph Zbukvic